 - What can be done to alter that future?

 I have decades of experience customizing US and international census data, panel data, and linked administrative records to resolve complex questions using advanced demographic, geospatial, econometric, and causal methods.

 Migration is the primary driver of local population change, but it is also a complex process.
 With 25 years at the forefront of migration research, I help you answer key questions about migration:

 - What is driving migration into and out of your community?

 - How can policy affect migration?

 I am a Demographic Consultant and Professor Emeritus of Geography at the University of Connecticut.
 My expertise focuses on migration within the United States and other developed countries, such as the long-term decline in US migration rates, understanding how families make migration decisions, the role of public policy on inter-state migration, and the employment outcomes of migration.
 I also work on the shifting geographic distribution of high-poverty neighborhoods within American metropolitan areas.

-In 25 years as a Professor at the University of Connecticut, I s authored nearly 100 peer-reviewed research publications.
-In 2013, the American Association of Geographers honored him with its Research Excellence Award in Population Geography.
-Tom was a US Fulbright Scholar at the University of Groningen in the Netherlands and directed the University of Connecticut’s Urban Studies program, the Center for Population Research, and Connecticut’s US Census Data Center.
+I am a Fulbright Scholar and the recipient of the Research Excellence Award in Population Geography by the American Association of Geographers.
+I held visiting positions at Queen’s University in the UK, the University of St Andrews, and the University of Amsterdam.
+I directed the University of Connecticut’s Urban Studies program, the Center for Population Research, and Connecticut’s US Census Data Center.